 In other words, video doesn't move the needle for everyone.
 It moves it dramatically for the subset who interact.
 The math that follows depends almost entirely on how big you can make that subset — and that's where the surprising part comes in.

-The 2026 benchmarks
+01 / The DataThe 2026 benchmarks

-Video Engagement Rate
+Video Engagement

-Sessions that interact with the video widget
+Sessions interacting with video

 Top quartile: 25%+

-Site-wide CVR Lift
+Site Wide CVR Lift

-Vs. a no-widget control
+vs. no-widget control

-Top quartile: +50%+
+Top quartile: 50%+

 Watcher CVR Uplift